How to "Love Your Neighbor" as God Commands

 The Bible tells us in Romans 13:9 (NKJ), “For the commandments, ‘You shall not commit adultery,’ ‘You shall not murder,’ ‘You shall not steal,’ ‘You shall not bear false witness,’ ‘You shall not covet,’ and if there is any other commandment, are all summed up in this saying, namely, ‘You shall love your neighbor as yourself.’”
 Therefore, to keep us from being our own worst enemies, God commands us to love one another as neighbors.
 God teaches us the nature of love for him in 1 John 4:20-21 where we learn: “If a man say, I love God, and hateth his brother, he is a liar: for he that loveth not his brother whom he hath seen, how can he love God whom he hath not seen?
 And this commandment have we from him, That he who loveth God love his brother also.”

 God desires for us to live in a world where when one person’s shortcomings begin; another person’s strengths will take over.
-If everyone were to participate in life according to God‘s plan, neighbors reaching out to each other would literally illuminate the whole world, with unselfish and genuine care and compassion.
+If everyone were to participate in life according to God‘s plan, neighbors reaching out to each other would literally illuminate the whole world with unselfish and genuine care and compassion.
+And, as singer/pastor Shirley Caesar sings in the song featured in the video above, "When you add it all up, the total cost of [God's] real love is no charge."

-Link provided below for the Hub "Accident Angels," mentioned in this Hub:
+Link provided below for the story about "Accident Angels" that was mentioned in this Article: